turingschool/front-end-curriculum/projects/module-1/romcom-pair-v2.md

 ### Reading Code competency examples

 - The team takes time to thoroughly understand the provided code
-- Provided code is used effectively (the provided Class, the provided assets, the provided HTML & CSS)
+- Provided code is used effectively (the provided createCover function, the provided assets, the provided HTML & CSS)
   - The team does not have to directly edit the HTML or CSS file
   - The team does not ignore provided styling
   - No code is added that makes the provided code redundant